EliteLoser/misc/notes/Controlled Deforestation in Select Areas.md

 words about the tremendous prosperity, combined with sound ethics and logic, made from post-WW2, 1945-1970, makes me believe there is hope, if we can only return to pragmatism, as Paul suggests very eloquently in his book (The Future of Capitalism: Facing the New Anxieties - do read).

 Did that convey what I had in mind?
 I get no feedback or review, it's just me here, so I will post this now.
+Edit: I posted on Facebook and actually got a comment.
+It was about potential "desert growth/development" in the deforested areas.
+This is a valid concern and should be acknowledged and accounted for somehow.
+I cannot guide further based on my current information available.
+However, I do predict it will be "worth it" to have some desert zones.
+In an ideal world you could imagine watering the desert zones and/or using it as farmland.

 Be nice.